-Sean Cairns is feeling positive as the fight approaches and believes the lay off will not affect him and thinks he has made the most the lockdown.
+Sean Cairns is feeling positive as the fight approaches and believes the lay off will not affect him.
+He thinks he has made the most the lockdown.

 “I saw it as an opportunity because of my age just before the lockdown I won a central area title so when I knew when all this lockdown started that if I stayed ready then the opportunities would come and I was right so I’m glad I stayed in the gym.”